All Products

 I have an unpaid order to change the billing method of an instance from pay-as-you-go to subscription.
 If I upgrade the configurations of the instance, is the order still valid?

 An order is created when you change the billing method of your instance from pay-as-you-go to subscription.
 You must pay for the order to complete the change.
-If you upgrade the configurations of the instance before the order is paid, the order payment cannot be completed because the instance components are different and the original order no longer matches.
+If you upgrade the configurations of the instance before the order is paid, the order payment cannot be completed because the instance components are different and the original order no longer matches the instance components.
 If you still want to change the billing method of your instance, you must cancel the unpaid order and place a new order.

 The pay-as-you-go instance that you want to change must meet the following requirements: